SublimeLinter/SublimeLinter-flow/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-flow.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-flow)

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [flow](http://flowtype.org/) (0.1.0 or later), a static type checker for JavaScript.
-It will be used with files that have the “JavaScript” syntax.
+It will be used with files that have the "JavaScript" syntax.

 ## Installation